rbc-wm-lab/ML-Full-Stack-Interview/README.md

 `interview.pem`

 You'll need to use `ssh` to connect to the remote server.
-You can use terminal (if you are using MacOS or Linux), powershell (if you are using Windows) or any other standalone ssh tools such as PuTTTY or WinSCP.
+You can use terminal (if you are using MacOS or Linux), powershell or WSL (if you are using Windows) or any other standalone ssh tools such as PuTTTY or WinSCP.

 #### Requirements
 You need to set up an Jupyter Notebook server with secured login, so that end users are able to login in to your notebook server with a passcode through a web browser.